Raymundo Lara: Education

 Lara earned a Bachelor of Arts degree from New Mexico State University.

 Career

 Prior to entering politics, Lara spent 17 years in K-12 education and worked as the program coordinator for the Gadsden Independent Schools.
 In 2018, Lara defeated incumbent Democrat Bealquin "Bill" Gomez and took office on January 15, 2019.
 He is a member of the Democratic Party.
-In the New Mexico House, Lara serves on the Education Committee and Agriculture & Water Resources Committee.
+In the 57th New Mexico Legislature, Lara serves as Vice Chair on the House Transportation, Public Works & Capital Improvements Committee, and as a member of the House Education Committee.